Certified-Business-Analyst Practice Test Questions

 Explanation:

 The sales teams at Universal Containers (UC) want to add a custom field to a page layout.
 The IT manager reminds the business analyst (BA) that UC uses the Application Lifecycle Management (ALM) process.
 The addition of the custom field and subsequent release to everyone in the organization must follow this process.
-What is the first step in the ALM process that should be taken?

 A. Gather requirements and analyze them.